-On August 30, 2016, the Corporation announced that it has signed a long-term contract with Hanwha for the design and development phase of the KF-X fighter aircraft.
-This contract follows the signature of a MOA in February 2016.
+On August 30, 2016, the Corporation announced that it has signed a long-term contract with Hanwha Corporation for the design and development phase of the KF-X fighter aircraft.
+This contract follows the signature of a Memorandum of Agreement in February 2016.

 On November 4, 2016, Héroux-Devtek announced that it has been awarded supplemental work by Embraer to provide landing gear components and assemblies for the KC-390 aircraft.
-The contract broadens the scope of an existing agreement and will span over the life of the program.
-Under the terms of the agreement, Héroux-Devtek will manufacture, assemble and deliver landing gear components for new aircraft production and spare parts requirements.
-The work will be performed at certain Héroux-Devtek facilities located in the United Kingdom, United States and Canada.
+The contract broadens the scope of an existing agreement and spans over the life of the program.
+Under the terms of the agreement, Héroux-Devtek manufactures, assembles and delivers landing gear components for new aircraft production and spare parts requirements.
+The work is performed at certain Héroux-Devtek facilities located in the United Kingdom, United States and Canada.

 On November 10, 2016, the Corporation announced that it has signed a contract with UK-based BAE Systems for the production of complete landing gear shipsets for the Hawk advanced jet trainer aircraft.
-Under the terms of the agreement, Héroux-Devtek will manufacture and assemble complete landing gear replacement shipsets and hydraulic actuators to be delivered to BAE Systems.
-The shipsets will be installed on the fleet of an export Hawk customer as part of their planned aircraft maintenance program.
-These new replacement shipsets will help allow that customer to significantly extend the service life of the aircraft.
-The value of the contract is estimated at approximately \$11.0 million, based on current exchange rates.
-Deliveries began in late calendar 2017 and extend through approximately mid-calendar 2019.
+Under the terms of the agreement, Héroux-Devtek manufactures and assembles complete landing gear replacement shipsets and hydraulic actuators to be delivered to BAE Systems.
+The shipsets are installed on the fleet of an export Hawk customer as part of their planned aircraft maintenance program.
+These new replacement shipsets helps that customer to significantly extend the service life of the aircraft.

-On December 14, 2016, Héroux-Devtek announced that it has signed a contract with Swedish defence and security company Saab AB ("Saab") for the production of complete landing gear systems for the Gripen E fighter aircraft.
-Under the terms of the agreement, Héroux-Devtek will manufacture, assemble and deliver complete landing gear systems for the Gripen E. Operations will be mainly carried out from the Corporation's facilities located in the United Kingdom.
+On December 14, 2016, Héroux-Devtek announced that it has signed a contract with Swedish defense and security company Saab AB ("Saab") for the production of complete landing gear systems for the Gripen E fighter aircraft.
+Under the terms of the agreement, Héroux-Devtek manufactures, assembles and delivers complete landing gear systems for the Gripen E. Operations are mainly carried out from the Corporation's facilities located in the United Kingdom.
 The design and development of the landing gear is currently being finalized by Héroux-Devtek's UK-based engineering team.